oras-project/oras/docs/proposals/diagnose-experience.md

 ## Examples in ORAS

-This section lists the current behaviors of ORAS verbose output and debug logs, proposes the suggested changes for ORAS CLI commands.
+This section lists the current behaviors of ORAS debug logs, proposes the suggested changes to ORAS CLI commands.
 More examples will be appended below.

 ### oras copy

-**Current debug logs**

 Pick the first two requests and responses as examples:

 ```
 oras copy ghcr.io/oras-project/oras:v1.2.0 --to-oci-layout oras-dev:v1.2.0 --debug
 ```

+**Current debug log0-=s**

 ```
 [DEBU0000] Request #0